Can you use a compressor as a limiter?

 You’ll find dedicated limiters in most studios these days, both as hardware devices and as software plugins, and your own home studio DAW will likely have numerous limiter plugins included with it.

 I can tell you that understanding a difference between compression versus limiting is one of the key milestones in your progression as a mixer.
 After all use a limiter where you should be using a compressor and your mixes might end up in a big mess.
-Fortunately, breathe a sigh of relief because a compressor can also be used as a limiter if you set it up accurately and appropriately with certain settings.
+Fortunately, breathe a sigh of relief because an audio compressor limiter can also be used as a limiter if you set it up accurately and appropriately with certain settings.

 What are the audio compression techniques?